The WSJT Decode List Window

 - For most contests, check the “Special operating activity” checkbox, the radio button adjacent to the contest that you intend to operate, and in some cases the Exchange box at the right, as follows:

-- For the ARRL RTTY Roundup – W/VE stations should insert their two character state/province abbreviation.
+- For the FT Roundup – W/VE stations should insert their two character state/province abbreviation.
 DX stations should use the expression “DX”, which will enable sequential serial number exchanges.

 - For the ARRL Field Day – Enter the exchange information describing your station configuration (e.g. 1D EMA – see ARRL instructions).